pleabargain/ppt_generator-1/README.md

 Idea generation with Ollama running locally.
 This will be useful for generating ideas for presentations.
 It will pull the available local models and let you select one.

 # What
 Don't expect a lot of features.

+I did add a language option.
+It's not perfect but it's a start.

 It's a simple tool to generate (generic) powerpoint content.
 It doesn't support images and there is no styling to speak of.
 It's just a simple tool to generate ppt content.
 There all kinds of things that can be added to it.

 * add image generation
 * add styling
 * add speaker notes
-* add speaker notes to slides
 * add slide numbers
 * add slide layouts
 * reference color palettes